joohei/mnist-from-scratch/README.md

 - cupy
 - torch
 - keras
+- tensorboard
+- tensorflow (optional, additional features for tensorboard)

 You can install these libraries using pip:

-`pip install numpy scipy matplotlib cupy torch keras`
+`pip install numpy scipy matplotlib cupy torch keras tensorflow tensorboard`

 ### Using the Code